 You'll also have support for 16 D-Wire sensors - which give you excellent analog monitoring capacity for environmental conditions.

-When you select the NetGuardian M16 G2, your remotes will be based on the time-tested NetGuardian design used in other models.
+When you build a monitoring system with the NetGuardian M16 G2, your remotes will be based on the time-tested NetGuardian design used in other models.
 This is telco-grade equipment housed in a durable aluminum case.

 When alarms occur at your site, SNMP traps will be sent to your SNMP manager or T/Mon master station.
 The NetGuardian M16 G2 can also send email notifications to on-call technicians (great for after hours monitoring), and it has indicator LEDs that display local summary status.